breatheco-de/knowledge-base/content/what-is-github-codespaces.md

 ## What are Codespace's disadvantages?

-* Being a cloud-based solution, if you lose your internet connection, you won’t be able to continue working on your project.
+* Being a cloud-based solution, if you lose your Internet connection, you won’t be able to continue working on your project.
 * Additional cost: You have to pay for the remote computers additionally; Instead of working for free on your own local computer.

 ## How does Github Codespaces work?